-- You should have a contribution to the publication regularly, every week, or at least every two weeks, for lengthy assignments. - Substitute assignments might be suggested by students or offered by the adviser. - Late assignments will lose between 10% and 100% of points. - Only published assignments will receive points. - Assignments that are not publishable, for example, are not timely anymore, have mistakes or are not based on the journalistic standards, won't receive points.
+- You should have a contribution to the publication each week. - Attending editorial board meetings, managing the team including freelancers, pitching, assigning, doing critiques, posting, designing, writing regular editorial pieces and enforcing deadlines are among editors' major roles.
+News media must produce accurate information and publish fast! - Substitute assignments might be suggested by students or offered by the adviser. - Late assignments will lose between 10% and 100% of points. - Only published assignments will receive points. - Assignments that are not publishable, for example, are not timely anymore, have mistakes or are not based on the journalistic standards, won't receive points.